princengoc/s4s-final/README.md

 python get_HOPREC_embedding.py --year 2017 --t_min 0.5 --t_max 1
 ```

+Since HOPREC is random, this may produce different embeddings, and therefore possibly different cosine scores than what we had.

+Our particular HOPREC embedding is already included under data/HOPREC/2017_raw_count/

+Scripts to check the differences in cosine similarities between two different HOPREC embeddings are in HOPREC/check_two_HOPREC_embeddings.py

 ### Reproduce the submission

 To reproduce the submission file, do

 `python main.py`

+This automatically creates a json file for submission (named after the current git commit hash).
+The json file and the MLP model parameters are saved under *model_outputs*.

+*utils_common.py* has the function `reproducibility_check`, which eats two json submissions and print out statistics on their agreements and differences.
+We used this to verify that what we submitted and what is produced by the code above agree in 99.999% out of 1 million entries of the test set.